-According to the official website, two extra episodes will be included in the Blu-ray and DVD volumes 4 and 7 of "Sora no Woto".
-The volumes 4 and 7 will be released on June 23rd (episode 7.5) and September 22nd (episode 13), respectively.
+Two extra episodes included in the Blu-ray and DVD volumes 4 and 7 of "Sora no Woto".

 There needs to be more specials like this.
 Instead of goofy off-topic plots that lead to nowhere, these specials actually deepened my sense of appreciation for this show.
 However, one cannot categorize both specials into one mold - the first special, episode 7.5, came during the series, while episode 13 came after everything was said and done.

 I'll clarify: episode 7.5 was a goofy spin-off.
 Sure, it had a plot element, but that was superseded by humor and comedy.
 I actually enjoyed this much more than the funny moments during the actual series - I ended up pausing at some parts to laugh, because the

 girls were just so darn comedic it was hard to keep a straight face.
 The story, though ultimately stupid, had a deeper undertone to it.
 Episode 13 was almost the exact opposite.
 A couple loose ends were tied up, but then BAM the hammer fell.
 Rio and Kanata have this epic conversation concerning certain loose ends not explained in the actual series.
 I don't want to spoil it, but man, they go really deep.
 The ominous tone returns, rearing its ugly face; but there are bright spots in the world.
 I loved the overall theme as well; it's sort of a metaphor for even today's modern times.